 All this is just across the border in Queensland, where there is a one-hour time difference.

-If you’re on a road trip you can easily drive across the border to check out these things to do in Queensland
+If you’re on a road trip, you can quickly drive across the border to check out these things to do in Queensland.

-There are a number of great cafes and eateries such as the local fish and chip shop, The Stunned Mullet, is excellent.
+There are several excellent cafes and eateries such as the local fish and chip shop, The Stunned Mullet, is remarkable.